cosdata/cosdata-public-docs/src/content/docs/api/rest-api/transactions.md

 ## Commit Transaction

 Commits a transaction, making all changes permanent.
-The commit is processed asynchronously.
-Use the `Get Transaction Status` endpoint to monitor its progress.
+The commit is atomic.
+Use the `Get Transaction Status` endpoint to monitor background indexing progress.

 **Endpoint:** `POST /vectordb/collections/{collection_id}/transactions/{transaction_id}/commit`